-The physiotherapist communicates clearly, effectively, professionally, and in a timely manner to understand and be understood by the client, supporting and promoting quality services.
+The physiotherapist communicates professionally, clearly, effectively, and in a timely manner to support and promote quality physiotherapy services.

-Clients, potential clients, stakeholders and members of the public can expect that communication with the physiotherapist will be respectful and professional and will contribute to their understanding and participation in their health management.
+Clients, potential clients, colleagues, members of the public, and others can expect that communication with and by the physiotherapist will be respectful and professional and will contribute to their understanding and participation in their health management.

-- Does not engage in communication that is disrespectful, dishonest, misleading or lacking in transparency. - Identifies potential barriers to effective communication and makes a reasonable effort to address these barriers. - Engages in active listening to ensure that the client's perspective, needs, and preferences are heard and understood. - Communicates with clients, team members, and other stakeholders to facilitate collaboration and coordinate care. - Maintains client confidentiality and obtains client consent when sharing information with team members and other stakeholders regarding the client and physiotherapy services. - Documents all communications accurately, clearly, professionally, and in a timely manner. - Confirms that any exchanges using electronic communications are appropriate for therapeutic relationships established with clients. - When using social media platforms, communicates with clients, potential clients, stakeholders and members of the public honestly, transparently, and professionally: - Obtains explicit informed consent if using client images or personal information in social media posts. - Conveys scientifically sound, evidence-based information. - Does not share private, disrespectful, dishonest or misleading information. - Does not provide client specific treatment recommendations via social media platforms.
+- Does not engage in communication that is disrespectful, dishonest, misleading, or lacking in transparency. - Identifies potential barriers to effective communication and makes a reasonable effort to address these barriers. - Engages in active listening to ensure that the client's perspective, needs, and preferences are heard and understood. - Communicates with clients, team members, and others to facilitate collaboration and coordinate care. - When sharing information with the client, team members, and others regarding the client and physiotherapy services: - Obtains client consent when required by privacy legislation, and - Maintains client confidentiality by selecting secure methods of communication. - Documents all communications accurately, clearly, professionally, and in a timely manner. - Confirms that any exchanges using electronic communications are appropriate for therapeutic relationships established with clients. - When using social media platforms, communicates with clients, potential clients, members of the public, and others honestly, transparently, and professionally: - Obtains explicit informed consent if using client images or personal information in social media posts. - Conveys scientifically sound, evidence-based information. - Does not share private, disrespectful, dishonest, or misleading information. - Does not provide client-specific treatment recommendations via social media platforms.

-Active Listening is a process of attending to what the speaker is saying and repeating back to the speaker what has been heard, to confirm that the listener has correctly understood the speaker.
+Active listening is a process of attending to what the speaker is saying and repeating back to the speaker what has been heard, to confirm that the listener has correctly understood the speaker.

-Communication is "the imparting and exchanging information" and includes speaking, listening, written and electronic information exchange.
-Effective, professional, communication involves active listening, and the sharing of information using plain language and assistive methods or devices (e.g., interpreters, technology, diagrams, printed education materials) when needed to facilitate the listener's understanding.8
+Communication is "the imparting and exchanging of information" and includes speaking, listening, written, and electronic information exchange.
+Effective, professional, communication involves active listening, and the sharing of information using plain language and assistive methods or devices (e.g., interpreters, technology, diagrams, printed education materials) when needed to facilitate the listener's understanding.

-Confidentiality "is the assurance that certain information that may include a subject's identity, health, behavior, or lifestyle information, or a sponsor's proprietary information would not be disclosed without permission from the subject (or sponsor)."10
+Confidentiality "is the assurance that certain information that may include a subject's identity, health, behavior, or lifestyle information, or a sponsor's proprietary information would not be disclosed without permission from the subject (or sponsor)."